-I have enjoyed 18 years of touring and it has allowed to me to meet lots of wonderful people, spend my working days outdoors breathing fresh air and earn a living.
-But it was time to move on to pastures new.
+I have enjoyed 18 years of full-time touring and it allowed to me to meet lots of wonderful people, spend my working days outdoors breathing fresh air and earn a living.
 In August 2019 I launched my YouTube hosted WW2 video/film service called WW2 TV.
 I invite you to visit this project's website and read all about this exciting venture.

 My selection of Battlefield Tours